 Q: How long does it take to prepare for the exam?

-A: More than 87% of our certifications are completed within 90 days, and most performance coaches only take 2-3 weeks to prepare for the exam.
+A: More than 87% of our coaches complete their exam within 90 days, and most performance coaches only take 2-3 weeks to prepare for the exam.

-Q: Will any certification materials be mailed to me?
+Q: Will any materials be mailed to me?

-A: If you selected the Physical Certification option, you will be mailed your course study materials, and they should arrive within 10-14 days of your order.
+A: If you selected to receive hard copies of the materials, you will be mailed your course study materials, and they should arrive within 10-14 days of your order.

 Q: I live outside the US.
-Can I still get certified?
+Can I still earn the HSSCS credential?

 A: Absolutely!
-We have Certified High School Strength & Conditioning Specialists from all over the world.
-Our online certification platform and education center allows for easy access to your certification materials and avoids high shipping costs.
+We have High School Strength & Conditioning Specialists from all over the world.
+Our online platform and education center allows for easy access to your materials and avoids high shipping costs.

-Our course materials are all in English, which is the only consideration you need to make if you are wanting to be certified outside of the US.
+Our course materials are all in English, which is the only consideration you need to make if you are outside of the US.

 Q: Are there any prerequisite certifications such as the IYCA Youth Fitness Specialist that I need to have before taking this?

-A: Once you have completed and passed your exam, we will register you in our Global Database as a Certified High School Strength & Conditioning Specialist.
-It can take up to two weeks for your certification to be mailed to you.
+A: Once you have completed and passed your exam, we will register you in our Global Database as a High School Strength & Conditioning Specialist.
+It can take up to two weeks for your certificate to be mailed to you.